Lesson #02: Multi-signature Transactions

 .complete();

-const signedTx = await wallet.signTx(unsignedTx);
+const signedTx = await wallet.signTx(unsignedTx, true);

 return signedTx;